Ahmed-Adel-Morsi/warehouse/README.md

-# MyWarehouse
+# Warehouse

-Welcome to MyWarehouse, a comprehensive warehouse management system designed to streamline your inventory and order management processes.
+Welcome to Warehouse Website, a comprehensive warehouse management system designed to streamline your inventory and order management processes.

 ## Live Demo